2019–20 Celtic F.C. season

 The 2019–20 season was Celtic's 131st season of competitive football.
-They competed in the Scottish Premiership, League Cup, Scottish Cup, Champions League and Europa League.
+They competed in the Scottish Premiership, Scottish Cup, League Cup, Champions League and Europa League.
 Celtic won all three domestic tournaments, completing an unprecedented quadruple treble.

 On 13 March 2020, the Scottish football season was suspended with immediate effect due to the COVID-19 pandemic.
 The season was curtailed as a result, with Celtic declared Scottish Premiership champions on 18 May, winning a ninth consecutive league title.

 Pre-season and friendlies

 Celtic held its pre-season training camp in Stegersbach (Austria) and St. Gallen (Switzerland), with matches against SC Pinkafeld, Wiener SC and St. Gallen.

 Scottish Premiership

 The Scottish Premiership fixture list was announced on 21 June 2019.
 Celtic began their title defence against St Johnstone at Celtic Park.